Science and technology in China: Mining and rare earth industry

 Advisory firm The Beijing Axis director Lilian Luca in 2010 stated that China was becoming a world leader in mining technology.
 Technological solutions were initially concentrated on achieving massive low-cost production but increasing emphasis has been placed on environmental and safety issues in part reflecting greater concern in China with environmental issues.
 China was already a world leader in certain areas such as rare earth elements.
-China has imposed export quotas on rare earth elements, 95% of which are mined in China, citing environmental issues, but has been accused of wanting to force high-tech industry using rare earth elements to move to China.
+China has imposed export quotas on rare earth elements, 95% of which are mined in China, citing environmental issues, but has been accused of wanting to force high tech industry using rare earth elements to move to China.

 Finding rare earth elements is only the first and some argue the easiest step.
 Other steps towards manufacturing such as refining is controlled by China and Japan with the previously dominant United States having lost all of its producers and much of its fundamental technological ability with the number of scientists and engineers in the area declining dramatically.

 Polar research

-The Chinese Arctic and Antarctic Administration (CAA) organizes China's scientific programme for both the Arctic and Antarctic.
+The Chinese Arctic and Antarctic Administration (CAA) organizes China's scientific program for both the Arctic and Antarctic.
 Polar research by China, in particular in Antarctica, has been growing rapidly.
 China now has three Antarctic research stations and one in the Arctic on the Norwegian island of Svalbard.